vivaria/edisonrul.ing/docs/source/cards/s/super-polymerization.md

 ### Card Rulings

-●Super Polymerization does not target.
+*   Super Polymerization does not target.
 The Fusion Material Monsters are sent to the GY when Super Polymerization resolves.
-●Super Polymeriation prevents effects from being chained, but Continous Effects are still applied.
+*   Super Polymeriation prevents effects from being chained, but Continous Effects are still applied.
-●If Super Polymerization is activated while Light and Darkness Dragon is face-up on the field, Light and Darkness Dragon's effect does not activate.
+*   If Super Polymerization is activated while Light and Darkness Dragon is face-up on the field, Light and Darkness Dragon's effect does not activate.
-●If Super Polymerization is activated while Spell Absorption is active, the player who controls Spell Absorption gains Life Points.
+*   If Super Polymerization is activated while Spell Absorption is active, the player who controls Spell Absorption gains Life Points.